 All students are required to have a membership to the adopted assessment platform (Watermark).
 The cost of the membership is covered by a course fee that will be assessed when you register for EED301 Fieldwork I (Pre-K-2).
 Instructions for setting up your membership will be sent via email before the midpoint of the semester when you register for this class.

 All teacher candidates must be fingerprinted by MorphoTrust upon acceptance into an education degree program.
 To make an appointment, please go to https://uenroll.identogo.com.
 For a list of locations, please check https://www.identogo.com/locations.

 The SUNY System-wide Child Protection Policy sets protocols and mandates for campuses to follow when SUNY has children in its care, custody, and control.
 To learn more about the CPP and its training modules, visit the School of Education homepage.

 All candidates for teacher certification will complete a State-mandated two-hour training lecture on recognizing and reporting child abuse or neglect.
-Group sessions will be provided on campus, or students may take the training from social service agencies or hospitals.
-This is not a credit course and evidence of training must be documented.
+Group sessions will be provided on campus, or students may take the training from social service agencies, community colleges, or BOCES.
+This is not a credit course and evidence of training must be documented on candidates' transcripts.

 New York State Teacher Certification Examinations

-For students graduating May 2014 and after: Prospective Early Childhood & Childhood teachers (B-6) are required to achieve passing scores on the ALST (Academic Literacy Skills Test); EAS (Educating All Students); CST (Content Specific Test) Multi-Subject for Birth-Grade 2, and Multi-Subject for Grades 1-6; and the edTPA (Teacher Performance Assessment) for the initial certificate.
+Prospective Early Childhood & Childhood teachers (B-6) are required to achieve passing scores on the EAS (Educating All Students) and CST (Content Specialty Test) Multi-Subject for Birth-Grade 2 and Multi-Subject for Grades 1-6 to be eligible for the initial certificate.